gattsby/code_snippets/README.md

 ```
 Methods also have a pair of curly braces used to write the instructions for accomplishing the task.
 The main thing to remember about when using these is they are placed *outside* of the main class.

+BREAKING DOWN THE ANATOMY OF A METHOD
+1. public (access modifier): public allows parts of the program outside of the class to call on it.
+If it was private, then only that specific class could call on it, which would make it pretty useless.

+2. stati: in a real world example, the recipe can be used to make whatever, but it doesn't always have to be a cake?"
+"so if i understand this, then static means the program will pull from the original class, which applies to the broadest use case, instead of a potentially specific use case?

+3. void: This is the return type.
+It means that your program will run without having to return anything, like a string.

+4. main (Method Name): it represents what I want the code to do, which is in the name.

+5. (String[] args): These are the parameters.
+Having nothing between the parentheses means that the program does not require any input in order to run.
+But if there is something between them, then you can run commands that include that.

+GETTING A METHOD TO RETURN SOMETHING
+Coursera uses a comparison to giving your friend a treasure map.
+If you use 'void', it's like you giving them the map, and them giving you nothing in return for finding it.
+So, breaking down the steps helps us figure out where exactly we need to prompt Java to giving us a return:
+1. Following the Map (Non-Returning Methods):
+- To keep in line with the example already given, say you add instructions that say digHere.
+This will make Java look in this spot
+for treasure, but that doesn't mean it will find anything of value.
+In the programming world, such methods might rearrange things internally, like gathering ingredients for a recipe.
+However, they do not provide a specific answer or a piece of data, like the final delicious meal.

+2. Treasure Trove Methods (Returning a Value):
+- This is like following clues on a treasure map.
+By giving Java certain perameters to look for, you're giving it context to look for exactly what you want it to, leading it closer to providing the return you desire.

+Putting Both Parts Together
+The non-returning methods help you to progress through the treasure hunt.
+Just like following instructions leads us to different locations, these methods can move a program through different steps, even if they don’t directly provide the result.

+The returning methods can return different types of treasures, depending on the kind of clue they unearth.
+They might return a simple arrow pointing to the following location, a short riddle to solve, or even a more complex drawing like the detailed map of the next area.
+The critical point is that they bring back something valuable that helps you to progress further in your treasure hunt.

+Let's say you want to calculate the area of a shape, but you want to streamline the process.
+Why not build a program that allows you to plug in the parameters and return an answer?